 I can’t say that my family and friends were supportive.
-For instance, my mother was always saying that I’m doing the wrong thing by exchanging possibilities over stability.
+For instance, my mother was sceptical most of the time.
 First, when I quit my job in a large company, and then when I quit freelancing for a client and started a company.
 But now she is very proud of me.

 What motivates you when things go wrong?
 Do you have any advice for startups?
 What has driven the most sales?

 Vladimir: Any success is a matter of coincidence.
 But you can increase your chances by doing things with decent quality.
 People see when something's done well or when you're striving to solve some problems, even if your product is far from being ideal.
 If they feel that passion, they will trust you, and you'll be successful.
 In our case, we received the most sales when we invested nine man-months in building an admin template and published it for free on GitHub, while you had to pay for similar ones with lower quality on marketplaces.